nodejs/node/doc/api/http2.md

 * `msecs` {number} **Default:** `120000` (2 minutes)
 * `callback` {Function}
-* Returns: {Http2SecureServer}
+* Returns: {Http2Server}

-Sets the timeout value for http2 secure server requests, and emits a `'timeout'` event on the Server object if a timeout occurs.
+Used to set the timeout value for http2 secure server requests, and sets a callback function that is called when there is no activity on the Http2Server after `msecs` milliseconds.

-By default, the Server's timeout value is 2 minutes, if a callback is assigned to the Server's `'timeout'` event, timeouts must be handled explicitly.
+The given callback is registered as a listener on the 'timeout' event.

-In case of no callback were assigned, a new `ERR_INVALID_CALLBACK` error will be throwen.
+In case of no callback were assigned, a new `ERR_INVALID_CALLBACK` error will be throw.

 #### server.close([callback])
 <!-- YAML